 - An international applicant to the LL.M. program must hold a degree that is equivalent to the American Juris Doctorate degree.
 International applicants should contact the LSAC for additional information regarding degree evaluation services.

 - An international applicant whose native language is not English must either take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) exam.
 For the TOEFL, a minimum score of 90 (Internet based) or 480 (paper based) is required.
 For the IELTS, a minimum score of 6.5 is required.
 Official test results of the TOEFL or the IELTS should be sent directly to Willamette University College of Law.
+Applicants who do not meet the minimum TOEFL or IELTS scores, but who are otherwise well-qualified for studies at Willamette, may be asked to provide additional application materials or to participate in an interview to demonstrate their English language proficiency.

 - Applicants must be able to show they have sufficient resources to fund educational and living expenses for the one-year LL.M. program and provide the following: